2019 Miami Dolphins season: Week 6: vs. Washington Redskins

 Josh Rosen was benched in the third quarter after an ineffective performance, throwing for just 85 yards and two interceptions on 25 passing attempts.
 Though the Redskins took an early 17–3 lead under a strong performance from running back Adrian Peterson, the Dolphins cut the deficit once Ryan Fitzpatrick took over at quarterback as he led Miami to two fourth quarter touchdowns.
 However, the Dolphins attempted a two-point conversion after their second touchdown and failed, sealing a 17–16 loss.
 This game was dubbed by many as the "Tank Bowl", this was the first time since 2004 that two winless teams met in Week 6 or later.
 Miami dropped to 0–5 for the first time since 2011.
+The Dolphins recorded their first home loss to the Redskins.

 Week 7: at Buffalo Bills

 Ryan Fitzpatrick returned to the starting lineup against divisional rival Buffalo, whom he played for from 2009 to 2012.
 He had a strong second-quarter performance, which led to Miami holding only its second lead over an opponent during the season with a 14–9 halftime advantage, but the Bills rallied after CB Tre'Davious White intercepted Fitzpatrick in the third quarter.
 The Bills went on to score 22 points in the fourth quarter.
 With the 31–21 loss, Miami fell to 0–6.